Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: BBN Results

-One can recognize that, while the conventional observation supports the high $N_{\rm eff}$ value (close to 3), the EMPRESS prefers low values of $N_{\rm eff}\sim$2.2--2.5.
+Thus, higher-dimensional properties to reduce $N_{\rm eff}$ value, such as the BH rotation, could decrease $Y_p$ value.
+In regard to the $Y_p$ observations, one can recognize that, while the conventional observation supports the high $N_{\rm eff}$ value (close to 3), the EMPRESS prefers low values of $N_{\rm eff}\sim$2.2--2.5.
 According to the difference of $Y_p$ observations, ${}^4{\rm He}$ \textit{anomaly}, the consistent metric parameter sets of $(M_{\pm}, a_{\pm})$ are changed as we see in TABLE \ref{retable}.
 Therefore, we suggest that the $Y_p$ observation could be a possible probe of higher-dimensional properties, such as the BH spin.
 For example, relatively high spin parameters may be unpreferred to account for the ${}^4{\rm He}$ \textit{anomaly}, although it depends on the choice of BH mass as well as $m_0$ and $l_{\pm}$.

 Let us also see other light element abundance, ${\rm D}/{\rm H}$, ${}^{3}{\rm He}/{\rm H}$, and ${}^{7}{\rm Li}/{\rm H}$, which we take the same values as those used in the first BBN simulation with \texttt{PRIMAT}~\cite{2018PhR...754....1P} (see also \cite{2020JCAP...03..010F,2020JCAP...11E.002F}):